From Piazza della Sala to the rhythm factory

 From contemporary art to wildlife wonderland

 Finish out your festival days in Pistoia, preferably with an art and culture focus—this city has a smorgasbord of it.
 Two top native sons to know: Giovanni Michelucci, the architect behind such modern masterworks as the Santa Maria Novella station in Florence, and Marino Marini, the 20th century sculptor known for his abstract bronze horses.
-The latter has a dedicated museum in downtown Pistoia which is currently undergoing renovation work until autumn 2018.
+The latter has a dedicated museum in downtown Pistoia.

 Following in the spirit of these two titans of the Tuscan novecento (20th century), kick off your day with a visit to Palazzo Fabroni, a 20th century and contemporary art museum.
 Offering an overview of Italian artistic movements from the post-war period up to the present day, the museum’s permanent collection features works by Alfredo Pirri, Jannis Kounellis, Umberto Buscioni and Enrico Castellani, among others.
 Upstairs features an ever-shifting exhibition center.